banner reads this is a free feature

 Creating an Embeddable HTML File

-There are two ways that students can embed their code:
+There are a number of ways that students can embed their code:

 1. Create a file called codehs.html on your desktop.